HarvyProjects/Splunk-Mitre-Detection-Lab/Step 1 auditd setup.md

 ## What Was Done:

 ### 1. Enabled `auditd` (Linux Auditing Daemon)
-`auditd` is a native Linux service that records low-level system events.
-It’s essential for tracking activity like command execution (e.g. `curl`, `ssh`).
+`auditd` is a built-in Linux service that keeps track of what’s happening behind the scenes, like when someone runs commands such as `curl` or `ssh`.
+It helps monitor and log system activity for security and troubleshooting.

+**Bash Commands:**

+This updates my systems package list to make sure I get the latest version:

-sudo apt update
+`sudo apt update`

+This command luanhces the install for `auditd` and its plug ins:

-sudo apt install auditd audispd-plugins -y
+`sudo apt install auditd audispd-plugins -y`

+This makes it so `auditd` starts automatically every time the system boots:

-sudo systemctl enable auditd
+`sudo systemctl enable auditd`

+Starts the service right now:

-sudo systemctl start auditd
+`sudo systemctl start auditd`

 ### 2. Located Key Log Files